giuliocerruto/MC-uncertainty-embedding/README.md

 Implements a way to calculate the dispersion in an array.
 It will be used in `compute_vertical_uncertainties`.

-Vedi dettagli in ...
-Computes the minimum difference between each component of the array input and

 | **Args** |                |
 | -------- | -------------- |
 | **x**    | A Numpy array. |